-We managed to catch Maggi Kelly between her projects and students.
-Ms. Kelly is a Professor and Cooperative Extension Specialist in the Environmental Science, Policy and Management (ESPM) department at UC Berkeley.
-She joined ESPM in 1999.
-Ms. Kelly has a degree in geography from UC Berkeley (BA), and geospatial technology and applied geography from the University of North Carolina in Chapel Hill (MA), and the University of Colorado in Boulder (PhD).
-After grad school, she held a postdoc position with the National Research Council at the National Marine Fisheries Service lab in Beaufort, North Carolina.
-Currently, she is a faculty director of the Geospatial Innovation Facility and Director of the ANR Statewide Program in Informatics and Geographic Information Systems (IGIS), both of which are dedicated to bringing cutting-edge mapping technology to the ANR network, students, staff, faculty, and the public.
+I am Professor and Cooperative Extension Specialist in the Environmental Science, Policy and Management department at UC Berkeley.
+I joined ESPM in 1999.
+My training is in geography from UC Berkeley (BA), and geospatial technology and applied geography from University of North Carolina in Chapel Hill (MA), and the University of Colorado in Boulder (PhD).
+After grad school I was a National Research Council postdoc at the National Marine Fisheries Service lab in Beaufort NC.
+I am faculty director of the Geospatial Innovation Facility and Director of the ANR Statewide Program in Informatics and Geographic Information Systems (IGIS), both of which are dedicated to bringing cutting-edge mapping technology to the ANR network, students, staff, faculty, and the public.

 Q: Your lab’s research focuses heavily on understanding California’s ever-changing environment.
 How do you imagine California’s landscape evolving over the next several decades?